Kiron666/SPSO_2P/README.md

 # SPSO_2P
-A model for Wi-Fi-based indoor localization via SPSO
+A model for Wi-Fi fingerprint-based indoor localization via SPSO

+The main code of the model and algorithm see the file "".

+Details are being updated.